Scott Gross: From Autumn to Ashes (2000–2004)

 'Ok, you gotta quit, we gotta go.'
 And when it came down to it, he just couldn't do it.

 So he left, and we found this guy who has absolutely nothing else to live for but this band."

-Gross recorded one demo and two albums with From Autumn To Ashes, before he left.
+Gross recorded one demo and two albums with From Autumn to Ashes, before he left.

-Taking A Break & First Steps Into Production (2004–2007)
+Taking a break and first steps into production (2004–2007)

-When he asked to leave From Autumn To Ashes due to ongoing psychological problems and drug abuse he took a break from being a musician.
+When he asked to leave From Autumn to Ashes due to ongoing psychological problems and drug abuse he took a break from being a musician.